Michael21ZZZ/YoutubeVideoDownloading/Video and Metadata Collection/README.txt

    contains all metadata features except comments.

 6. Run Script named: "Youtube_Features_Unlabeled_Videos.py".
 It takes as input "complete_data.txt" from step 2 and returns a csv file named: "features_unlabeled_videos
    .csv".
-This file contains the metadata view features that will be used for Machine Learning models.
+This file contains the metadata view features (except MER) that will be used for Machine Learning models.

 7. Run Script named: "Youtube_Features_Labeled_Videos.py".
 It takes as input "metadata_labeled_videos.csv" already provided by Xiao, and returns a csv file
    named: "features_labeled_videos.csv".
 This file contains the metadata view features that will be used for Machine Learning models.